Table of Contents

 Kallmann Syndrome can also be the cause of other forms of delayed puberty.
 This disorder is characterized by a loss of smell as well as low levels of luteinizing and follicle-stimulating hormones.

-Girls will not begin having periods because their uterus and vagina do not grow properly.
+Girls will not begin having periods because their uterus and sexual organs do not grow properly.
 They may either have an excess of a hormone called prolactin, or they may have a disorder known as polycystic ovary syndrome (PCOS).

 If your doctor does not detect a medical condition, your child is unlikely to need medication and will finally begin evolving on his or her own.
 Your doctor will continue to monitor your child’s development as he or she approaches puberty.